wcao101/node-datalanche/README.md

 <a name='filtering'/>
 #### Filtering

-Filters allow you to specify which rows are returned.
+Filters allow you to only return rows which meet a specified criteria.
 Simple filters consist of a field, operator, and value.
-Complex filters can be created by using AND and OR.
+Complex filters can be created by combining multiple filters using the AND and OR operators.
 It is similar to a WHERE clause in SQL.

 ```js
 // simple filter